 - ½ teaspoon salt

 - ⅓ cup coconut oil melted

 - 1 large banana mashed (about ½ cup)

 - 1 cup fresh blueberries

-- Combine flours, sugars, salt and baking powder.
-Add in milk of choice, banana, and oil and stir until just moistened.
+- Combine the all purpose flour, whole wheat flour, brown sugar, white sugar, salt and baking powder.
+Add in milk of choice, mashed banana, and oil and stir until just moistened.
 Fold in blueberries.
-Fill muffin cups ¾ full.
+Divide the batter between the 12 muffin cups, they should be about 3/4 full.

-- Bake for 20 to 25 minutes in the preheated oven, or until a toothpick comes out clean.
+- Bake for 17 to 20 minutes in the preheated oven, or until a toothpick comes out clean.

 If you don't want any banana flavor, use unsweetened applesauce instead.